operasoftware/devopera/blog/_posts/2011-07-15-web-education-moving-forward-opera-wsc-goes-to-the-w3c.md

 - wiki
 - education
 - contribute
-- WSC
-- open standards
+- wsc
-- web education
+- open-standards
-- Opera
+- web-education
-- W3C
+- opera
-- web standards curriculum
+- w3c
-- blog
+- web-standards-curriculum
 layout: article
 ---
 <p>I have been fighting to improve web education for a number of years now - many courses and resources around the world that profess to teach web design/development are woefully out of date, resulting in students completing courses without the real world skills they need to get a job in the web industry.
 I think that this is the single biggest thing holding us back from making significant improvements to the accessibility, usability and overall quality of the Web, and evolving our industry.</p>